mybigday/react-native-video-player/README.md

 # @fugood/react-native-video-player

-Video player for React Native
+Video player for React Native.
+Uses platform owned player API, and pay attention to the performance.

 ## Installation